The 7 Scams of Christmas to Avoid

 In 2020, Kristi Pimentel was swamped by angry emails from people claiming she had robbed them.
 As it turns out, a scammer had swiped photos from her site in which she was holding beautiful sea glass Christmas trees that she handcrafts and sells on her legitimate Etsy site.
 The scammer had created a fake site and ran ads on Facebook, tricking unsuspecting victims into sharing their details with a fake “online store.”

-Fake charities are another type of scam to watch out for during the holidays.
+Fake charities (like veterans charity scams) are another type of scam to watch out for during the holidays.
 Con artists will create fake replica sites to copy the appearance of a legitimate charity’s website, and leverage fake social media campaigns to trick people with generous hearts into making “donations”.
 Unfortunately, those donations will go directly into the pockets of cybercriminals.
 Soon after, the fake charity website will disappear.

 2. The Gift-Giving Pyramid Scheme